scalacenter/course-management-tools/README.md

 delinearize /lbt/FTTAS-v1.3.0/fast-track-akka-scala /lbt/Studentify/fttas-linearized/fast-track-akka-scala
 ```

-Let's see that that did to the (clean) master course repo.
+Let's see that that did to the (clean) main course repo.

 ```
 [ericloots@Eric-Loots-MBP] $ cd FTTAS-v1.3.0/fast-track-akka-scala/

 [ericloots@Eric-Loots-MBP] $ git st
-On branch master
+On branch main
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/main'.
 Untracked files:
   (use "git add <file>..." to include in what will be committed)